-In planning and performing our audit of the financial statements, we considered Van Zandt County Emergency Services District No. 3's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Van Zandt County Emergency Services District No. 3's internal control.
+In planning and performing our audit of the financial statements, we considered Van Zandt County Emergency Services District No. 3's internal control over financial reporting (internal control) as a basis for designing procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Van Zandt County Emergency Services District No. 3's internal control.
 Accordingly, we do not express an opinion on the effectiveness of Van Zandt County Emergency Services District No. 3's internal control.